CA-CODE-Works/playbook/docs/why.md

 "We must more actively participate in the open source and free software communities if we are to truly reap the benefits of OSS."

-Code California will reap the benefits of open source through a proactive commitment to its community and the people we serve.
+The State of California will reap the benefits of open source through a proactive commitment to the technology community and the people it serves.

 ## Coding California’s future

-Through the open source policy and strategy established via Code California, the government service providers of California have a vision and implementation plan that serves its people openly, into the future.
+Through the open source community fostered by Code California, the government service providers of California have a vision and guidance  that serves its people openly, into the future.

 ## Resources